Michigan — And These States — Are Growing in Manufactured Home Opportunities

 Dodge Data and Analytics’ 2016 Construction Outlook report predicted 6% growth, with the value of construction starts reaching an estimated $712 billion.
 There’s no denying that construction opportunities are on the rise, particularly in the residential real estate sector.
 And the Albany Democratic-Herald has recently compiled a list of the top states in the country for affordable home opportunities.
 Specifically, manufactured housing.

 Manufactured homes have dropped in popularity and availability since their initial spike, but they’re yet again on the rise as a result of low housing budgets and consumer housing trends.
+Roughly 90% of engineers, 84% of contractors, and 76% of architects say they use prefab or modular construction processes for at least some of their projects.
 Now, nearly 12 million trucks, rail cars, locomotives, and vessels move goods over the transportation network, making manufactured housing arguably more affordable than ever, at least in several states.
 Let’s take a look at some highlights of the Herald’s list of the best states for manufactured housing opportunities — starting in our home state of Michigan.

 The list, which ranked states based on the increase in manufactured home shipments between 2009 and 2017, put Michigan at the number-six spot.
 It’s easy to see why: Michigan has undergone a whopping 1,144% increase in new manufactured homes since 2009.
 The average sale price for manufactured homes in Michigan as of 2017 is $66,500.
 On the contrary, the median list price for all Michigan homes in 2017 was $165,600.
 Keep in mind that The National Association of Realtors the average home sold by an agent in 2017 brought in $249,000, making the state affordable for traditional housing as well.
 Still, those looking for manufactured homes can easily snag a deal.